lazy-fortran/.github/profile/README.md

 - Supports `!$ad` annotations to mark functions/subroutines for differentiation
 - Integrates with Enzyme at the IR level during compilation
-- Works with any Enzyme-enabled compiler (ffc, Flang, etc.)
+- Works with any Enzyme-enabled compiler (Flang, LFortran, etc.)
-- Details of IR integration to be defined

-**Interfaces:** Exposes compiler flags or annotations to enable AD on marked routines.

 **Inspired by:** tapenade (decorators, e.g. !$ad mode=reverse)

-**Dependencies:**

-- fortfront for AST and semantic info
-- Any Enzyme-enabled Fortran compiler (ffc, Flang, LFortran, etc.)

 ---